The emerald factor – LNG from Colombia

 So, any Caribbean island, no matter where it is situated can afford LNG.

 But there is another, even better opportunity looming on the horizon.
 The marine world is looking for LNG to fuel the next generation of vessels as dirty bunker C becomes more difficult to use.
-In 2015, the world’s first Environmental Control Area comes into force in the Baltic Sea that curtails the amount of pollutants one can blast through his smokestack.
-That’s a bad problem with shipping as diesel is expensive and does not really solve the problem.
+In 2015, the world’s first Environmental Control Area came into force in the Baltic Sea that curtails the amount of pollutants one can blast through his smokestack.
+That’s a bad problem with shipping as diesel is expensive and does not solve the problem.
 LNG as a shipping fuel becomes a reality in this part of the world very quickly.

-But much of the OECD world follows suit in 2020 and that brings emissions control to the Caribbean.
+But much of the OECD world followed suit in 2020 and that brings emissions control to the Caribbean.
 Already today, cruise liners and other shipping companies in Florida gobble up any news on LNG as a fuel with an insatiable hunger.
 That is going to get more pronounced.

-It is to be expected that the Panama Canal Zone will be an important bunkering point for the coming LNG bunkers world and Colombia is in the closest of all proximities to it.
+It is to be expected that the Panama Canal Zone will be an important bunkering point for the coming LNG bunkers world and Colombia is the closest of all proximities to it.
 Less than 500 miles from Santa Marta, no other LNG producer could supply it as reliably and as economically as a putative Colombian plant could.

 Remains – the cost issue.
 LNG aficionados say that the smaller you go, the more expensive the LNG gets as CAPEX and OPEX go out of the window.
 But those who say so have not yet understood the economics of mass production and how they beat scale hands down.
-Today’s modern modular liquefaction trains are cheap, reliable and as plug and play as it gets.
+Today’s modern modular liquefaction trains are cheap, reliable, and as plug-and-play as it gets.
 You can’t beat that with monster trains that carry the cost of a failed Regasification plant.

 Now, who is the investor willing to stand up and make his next superstar investment?
 Colombian coal producers should pay special attention.